Stress and Organizational Impact

 Stress, both work and non-work-related, can have a profound effect on an organizational climate and morale.
 For most people, a moderate amount of stress can be beneficial (positive stress).
 But when pressure and stress reach a level where an individual struggles to cope, both mental and physical changes can occur.
 There are numerous negative stressors impacting today’s workforce.
-Things like job security fears, increased workloads and extended work hours can all result in negative stress.
+Things like job security fears, increased workloads and extended work hours can all result in negative pressure.
 Some of the outcomes of stress on an organization can include employee job dissatisfaction, employee turnover, absenteeism, reduced performance and lack of productivity and efficiency.

 For most organizations, great attention is paid to employee morale and workforce engagement levels.
 If the majority of employees are experiencing negative levels of stress, things like teamwork and effective communications suffer.
 Many companies conduct yearly employee opinion surveys to measure engagement.
 There is usually significant correlation between the current climate in an organization and survey scoring.
-During times of uncertainty (business optimization initiatives resulting in lay-offs), not surprisingly, scores in areas like motivation and company commitment are very low.
+During times of uncertainty (business optimization initiatives resulting in layoffs), not surprisingly, scores in areas like motivation and company commitment are very low.
 Conversely, during positive times (company reaches financial targets resulting in incentive payments for staff); survey scores are considerably more favourable.
 Overall, manageable levels of stress in an organization will translate into higher employee morale and job satisfaction.

 Regarding stress and employee absenteeism from a disability management standpoint, the duration of absences due to stress is often much greater than absences from other causes.
-Employees often return to work four weeks after breaking a bone while employees on stress leaves cab ne absent for months.
+Employees often return to work four weeks after breaking a bone while employees on stress leaves can be absent for months.
 Stress can also manifest itself in suppressed immune function resulting in susceptibility to viral and bacterial infections.
 The negative impacts resulting from worker absenteeism are far-reaching.
-In the customer service industry, there seems to be a vicious circle when it comes to individual stress impacting team stress, which in turn impacts stress on the customer.
+In the customer service industry, there seems to be a vicious circle when it comes to individual pressure impacting team stress, which in turn impacts strain on the customer.

 Employee situations requiring discipline to improve performance can cause stress resulting in the opposite effect.
 If an employee is facing a suspension or termination due to repeated offences, you often see even poorer performance as employees feel the impending discipline looming over their head.
 Many companies have identified that as an organization, they need to focus on coaching and positive reinforcement to give employees every opportunity to be successful.
 Stress management is essential to improve overall organizational performance.

 Another impact of stress on an organization is reduced productivity and efficiency.
 Although the effect of absenteeism is obvious, reduced productivity and efficiency can also result when a workforce is experiencing negative stress and pressure.
-Employees under stress are much less inclined to channel energy into continuous improvement initiatives or creative problem solving pursuits.
+Employees under pressure are much less inclined to channel energy into continuous improvement initiatives or creative problem solving pursuits.
 While in self-preservation mode when dealing with stress, individuals tend to spend their time and energy doing the bare minimum to keep up.
-As well, an over-stressed team will have less energy to begin with as studies have shown that stress depletes energy stores and a person’s physical and mental capabilities.
+As well, an over-strained team will have less energy to begin with as studies have shown that stress depletes energy stores and a person’s physical and mental capabilities.